 Paralegals are also referred to as legal para-professionals, legal aides, legal assistants, legal researchers, law clerks and legal executives.
-Their main function is to support lawyers in their work.
-Paralegal training does not take as long as a lawyer’s training but paralegal are trained in aspects of the law.
+The main function of a paralegal or legal assistant is to support a lawyers in his or her work through a variety of support-based and administrative duties.

 1. Carrying out legal research